Are you a child? Been invited to a board hearing?

 If you have been summoned to come and talk to us in a board hearing, it is because we want to know more about you.
 It is up to you to decide whether you want to talk to us – it is completely voluntary.
 You can be accompanied by an adult you trust.

 At UNE, you get to talk to a board chair.
 The board chair is responsible for your case and is one of the people who decide who gets to stay in Norway.
 You and the board chair can talk in a separate room, or you can be in a room with your lawyer and other adults present.
 We agree on how we will do it in advance.
 If you do not speak Norwegian, an interpreter will help you.

-While you are talking to the board chair, some other adults will be sitting in the next room.
+If you are talking to the board chair in a seperate room, the other adults will be sitting in the next room.
 They will listen to what you are saying to each other.
 If you bring a lawyer or guardian with you, he or she will also be in the next room.